Gourmet (magazine): Closure

 On October 5, 2009, Condé Nast Publications CEO Chuck Townsend announced that, as part of the continuing fallout from the economic downturn of 2008, the magazine would cease monthly publication; the company, he said, would "remain committed to the brand, retaining Gourmets book publishing and television programming, and Gourmet recipes on Epicurious.
 We will concentrate our publishing activities in the epicurean category on Bon Appétit."
 Townsend acknowledged the difficulties for magazines in the wake of the economic meltdown of 2008.
 Reichl noted, "Our biggest advertising categories were automotive, banking, beauty, travel, high-end appliances and virtually that whole market was hit.”
 The decision to close the magazine was unexpected; the chef and restaurateur Alice Waters is said to have nearly cried when she heard the news of Gourmets demise.
 (The magazine's circulation was about 980,000.)

 In the aftermath of the announcement that Gourmet was folding, a new cookbook, Gourmet Today, released a few weeks before the news, saw a significant spike in sales.
 The cookbook included over 1,000 recipes for everything from vegetable dishes to cocktails.

 In December 2009, the 3,500 cookbooks in Gourmets research library were acquired by the Fales Library of New York University.

 In September 2010, Condé Nast revived the brand as an app, but stopped updating it two years later.

 In 2019, Reichl published Save Me the Plums, a memoir of her time at Gourmet.

+Trademark lapse and relaunch

+In 2021, the trademark registration lapsed, and in January 2026, a group of five food journalists launched a worker-owned online newsletter on Ghost using the name.
+However, after Condé Nast filed suit to protect the trademark, the publication rebranded as Buffet magazine.